-- (a) the original copy being marked as ORIGINAL FOR RECIPIENT. - (b) the duplicate copy being marked as DUPLICATE FOR TRANSPORTER, and - (c) the triplicate copy being marked as TRIPLICATE FOR SUPPLIER.
+- (a) the original copy being marked as ORIGINAL FOR RECIPIENT; - (b) the duplicate copy being marked as DUPLICATE FOR TRANSPORTER; and - (c) the triplicate copy being marked as TRIPLICATE FOR SUPPLIER.

-The Serial number of invoices issued during every tax period shall be updated in Table 13 of Form GSTR -1.
+The serial number of invoices issued during every tax period shall be updated in Table 13 of Form GSTR -1 or in FORM GSTR-1A, if any.

-In terms of rule 48(4) notified classes of persons while preparing the invoice shall include such particulars contained in Form GST INV - 01 after obtaining an Invoice Reference Number from the common portal specified for this purpose.
+In terms of rule 48(4), notified classes of persons while preparing the invoice shall include such particulars contained in Form GST INV - 01 after obtaining an Invoice Reference Number from the common portal specified for this purpose.
 In case invoice is prepared without including such prescribed particulars then such invoice shall not be treated as an invoice.
-However this E-Invoicing Scheme is going to come into effect from 1st October 2020.
+However, the E-Invoicing Scheme has come into effect from 1st October 2020.

-Where the goods are being transported in a semi knocked down or completely knocked down condition or in batches or lots, then-
+As per rule 55(5), where the goods are being transported in a semi knocked down or completely knocked down condition or in batches or lots, then-

-- the supplier shall issue the complete invoice before dispatch of the first consignment - the supplier shall issue a delivery challan for each of the subsequent consignments, giving reference of the invoice.

-- each consignment shall be accompanied by copies of the corresponding delivery challan along with a duly certified copy of the invoice; and - the original copy of the invoice shall be sent along with the last consignment.
+- the supplier shall issue the complete invoice before dispatch of the first consignment; - the supplier shall issue a delivery challan for each of the subsequent consignments, giving reference of the invoice; - each consignment shall be accompanied by copies of the corresponding delivery challan along with a duly certified copy of the invoice; and - the original copy of the invoice shall be sent along with the last consignment.

-Further, the person-in charge of the conveyance transporting the goods shall carry a copy of the tax invoice or the bill of supply issued in accordance with the provisions of rules 46, 46A or 49 where such person is not required to carry an e-way bill
+Further, the person-in charge of the conveyance transporting the goods shall carry a copy of the tax invoice or the bill of supply issued in accordance with the provisions of rules 46, 46A or 49 where such person is not required to carry an e-way bill under these rules.

-2.2.2 Manner of Issuance for Services
+2.2.2 Manner of Issuance of Tax Invoice for Services